ashraffares/tic-tac-toe/README.md

 - First player will be asked to select symbol to play with either X or O
 - Second player will be assigned with the symbol not taken
 - Players will be moving their symbols on board alternatively targeting to fill three same symbols successive which means Win
 - Players will move their symbols nine time.
-If none will the game is over.
+If none win the game is over.

 ## Built With